Frequently Asked Questions - Evolving the Standards for B Corp Certification

 There may be opportunities available for a small cohort of opt-in companies to start engaging with the new standards in 2025.
 Further information on these testing or 'early adopter' programs will be communicated after we have the opportunity to analyze the feedback from the second consultation.

-Is B Lab evolving the standards due to large, multinational organisations joining the community?
+Is B Lab evolving the standards due to large, multinational organizations joining the community?

 We are not changing our standards to accommodate large companies.
 B Lab’s standards are continually evolving to include more rigorous performance requirements, which are applied to all B Corps — regardless of size, geography, or industry.
 In fact, larger companies generally have to answer more (and more difficult) questions and meet higher requirements for verification, transparency, and additional factors in order to certify.
 The sub-requirements in the latest draft standards consider the impact of large and multinational enterprises to ensure that they comply with social, environmental and stakeholder governance practices reflecting their impact.
 The sub-requirements have been drafted in a way that their number and rigor increase as a company’s size increases.